 A financial aid award letter outlining the financial aid included in your package will be prepared for you and made available on-line on Montclair State University’s Enrollment Services for Students (WESS).
 This notice will include general information about each award offered and instructions for rejecting each awards you do not want.
 Some awards (e.g., parent loans (PLUS)) may require supplemental applications.

-When you receive your Student Aid Report in the mail or via e-mail, you may see the following message on the comments page:
+When you receive your Student Aid Report, you may see the following message on the comments page:

 "Your application has been selected for review in a process called verification.
 You must submit to your school signed copies of certain financial documents."

-If you receive this message, you will need to submit copies of your and your parents' (if dependent) federal tax return transcripts for the prior year along with either the Dependent or Independent Verification Worksheet (for these forms please go to our Forms Web page).
+If you receive this message, you have been selected for a process called verification.
+You will need to submit copies of your and your parent(s) (if dependent) federal tax return transcripts for the prior year along with either the Dependent or Independent Verification Worksheet.
 Your financial aid will not be credited to your account until you submit all required documents and verification is completed.

 The Student Accounts Office is responsible for disbursing your financial aid.
 Your financial aid is applied directly to institutional charges (tuition, fees, room, and board).
 Any excess funds will be available to you within 14 days of the date the credit balance occurs.
 The Student Accounts Office will notify you when excess funds create a credit balance.
 The notice will be sent to your Montclair State Email address.
 Any questions about billing or confirming registration, and not about financial aid, should be directed to them.

 While the process of determining your financial aid eligibility is basically the same for all applicants, there is some flexibility for specific circumstances.
 If you think you have a special circumstance, please go to the Request for Review page.